 If you receive externally-awarded scholarships or loans, you must notify your Financial Aid Officer.
-You will be granted a dollar for dollar substitution of the financial aid in the standard package in an amount equal to the "external" award in the following order: Grad PLUS loan will be reduced first; Unsubsidized Federal Direct Stafford will be reduced next; then the CU Loan, followed by the school grant, if applicable.
+You will be granted a dollar for dollar substitution of the financial aid in the standard package in an amount equal to the "external" award in the following order: the GradPLUS loan will be reduced first; Federal Unsubsidized Direct loan will be reduced next; then the CU Loan, followed by the school grant, if applicable.